Ja Morant Says He Would Have ‘Cooked' Michael Jordan in a Game of One-On-One

 Morant's statement serves as evidence to the confidence level he has in himself as a player.
 He went on to mention he has confidence in his ability to do anything and would even play Lionel Messi in a game of soccer.

 "I want to be the goalie," Morant said.
-"Matter of fact, somebody said it up."
+"Matter of fact, somebody set it up."

 Even though Morant is one of the best finishers in the game and has an undeniable floater in his arsenal, taking on the greatest-of-all-time would be one heck of a challenge.